edbzn/blog/content/blog/plugin-testing-in-convoyr/index.md

 });
 ```

-Finally I check if the answer to the life was added to my original empty response.
+Finally I check if my answer to life was added in the response body.

 _Note that I use the RxJS `toPromise` function with the `async` `await` syntax to simplify this test-case by making it synchronous like._

 ## Observable based testing

-Let's imagine an other plugin that throw if the requested origin is unknown.
+Let's imagine an other plugin that throws if the requested origin is unknown.

 ```ts
 export const rejectUnknownOriginsPlugin: ConvoyrPlugin = {